The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Experiments

 \subsection{Ablation Study}

-Our method demonstrates exceptional robustness.
+\textbf{Parameter Sensitivity Analysis.} Our method demonstrates exceptional robustness.
 Particularly, we demonstrate that for input texts exceeding a minimum token length threshold ($T > 10$), regardless of text types (Wikipedia, news, biography, media) or languages (English, French, German, Chinese, Spanish), the identified critical neurons remain consistent for each model when $K$ and $\alpha$ reach stable values ($K=100$, $\alpha=5$).
 Furthermore, we find that models subjected to fine-tuning and reinforcement learning retain the same critical neuron locations, and masking these neurons continues to cause identical catastrophic failures, indicating that these architectural dependencies persist across different training approaches.
 The token length threshold analysis, detailed cross-linguistic validation results, and fine-tuning robustness experiments are provided in Appendix~\ref{appendix:parameter_sensitivity}.

-We conduct parameter analysis to examine the stability of our method.
 Figure~\ref{fig:parameter_analysis} shows that the noise scale $\alpha$ exhibits a clear threshold effect, with fluctuations before $\alpha = 5$, then stabilizing consistently at 7 neurons for all values where $\alpha \geq 5$.
 The sample size $K$ demonstrates different convergence characteristics, showing initial fluctuations at smaller sample sizes but achieving consistent stability at 7 neurons once $K$ exceeds 80.
 These convergence patterns reveal that parameters have distinct minimum thresholds: $\alpha$ requires sufficient perturbation to effectively distinguish critical neurons from non-critical ones, while $K$ needs adequate sampling to reduce statistical noise.
-After carefully balancing computational efficiency and accuracy requirements, we select $\alpha=5$ and $K=100$ as our standard parameters.
+After carefully balancing computational efficiency and accuracy requirements, we select $\alpha=5$ and $K=100$ as our parameters.

-Additionally, we validate that completely masking critical neurons represents the most effective perturbation strategy compared to alternative scaling approaches.
+\textbf{Effectiveness of Complete Masking.} We validate that completely masking critical neurons represents the most effective perturbation strategy compared to alternative scaling approaches.
 Through analysis of different scaling factors applied to critical neuron activations, we confirm that complete masking produces the maximum performance degradation, justifying our methodological choice (see Appendix~\ref{appendix:scaling_factor_analysis}).